 The Houses are furnished to the highest standard and provide dormitory accommodation (usually four girls per dorm), prep and learning spaces, sound-proofed music practice rooms, kitchens, common room space and outside play areas alongside accommodation for the Housemistresses and their teams.

 The 11+ girls share the Houses with the 12+ girls, allowing them to integrate with and be supported by older age groups from the outset.

 Progressing into the Upper School at 13+, girls move into their nominated mixed-age House, living there until they have completed their GCSEs and remain attached to these key Houses throughout their time at Downe House.

 Hermitage is the first House you see as you enter Lower School and girls love shared outside space between Hermitage and Hill.
 Hermitage’s interior is the a the same design as Hill but the Hermite girls have made it distinctively their own.
 Mrs Collingwood is Housemistress of Hermitage and lives onsite with her husband, son, daughter and dog, Tanner.

 Darwin is closest House to our beautiful woodland and has plenty of outdoor space with a back garden bordering the woods.
 Although it has a very similar interior finish to the other Lower School Houses, Hill and Hermitage, it looks different from the outside.
-Mrs Capps is the Housemistress of Darwin and lives onsite with her husband, son and two dogs.
+Mrs Hughes is the Housemistress of Darwin and lives onsite with her husband, young daughter and their dog called Milo.

 The best way to find out more about Downe House is to experience it for yourself.
 Book a personal tour or join us at one of our Open Mornings, available throughout the year.Discover